 Ilija Mitrev Penusliski is counsel in the International Arbitration and Public International Law practices.

-He has experience in international arbitrations under the ICSID, UNCITRAL, SCC and ICC Rules, with a focus on investment and energy disputes.
+He has experience in international arbitrations under most major institutional rules, including the ICSID, UNCITRAL, SCC and ICC Rules, with a focus on investment and energy disputes.
 He has also acted as Assistant to the Tribunal in ICSID proceedings.

 - The Republic of Lithuania, Respondent in an ICSID arbitration brought by Veolia Environnement S.A. and others in relation to district heating and power generation systems in Lithuania (ICSID Case No. ARB/16/3).
 The claims are brought under the Lithuania-France bilateral investment treaty.

 - The Republic of Lithuania, Claimant in an SCC arbitration in Stockholm against Gazprom in relation to Gazprom’s obligations to supply gas based on fair prices under the Share Sale and Purchase Agreement between Lithuania and Gazprom as well as Gazprom’s breaches of its obligations under the Shareholders’ Agreement, resulting in overpayments in excess of €1.54 billion.

 - The majority shareholders in the former Yukos Oil Company, Claimants in a series of three UNCITRAL arbitrations in The Hague against the Russian Federation in relation to the expropriation of their investment in the company.
 The claims were brought under the Energy Charter Treaty.
 The Tribunal ordered the Russian Federation to pay over $50 billion in damages to our clients, the largest award ever rendered by an arbitral tribunal.
 The Tribunal also ordered the Respondent to reimburse to our clients 75% of the legal fees they had incurred in these proceedings, as well as 100% of the arbitration costs.